isabella232/mobile-services.de-DE/help/ios/marketing-cloud/t-mob-mc-device-coop-ios-.md

 * Der Standardwert ist `false`.
 * Diese Einstellung wird **nur** für Kunden verwendet, die an der Gerätekooperation teilnehmen.

-Bei Mitgliedern mit Gerätekooperation, für die dieser Wert `true` sein muss, müssen Sie sich an das Kooperationsteam wenden, um eine Blacklist-Markierung auf Ihrem Gerätekooperationskonto zu verlangen.
+For Device Co-op members who require this value be set to `true`, you need to work with the Co-op team to request a deny list flag on your Device Co-op account.
 Es gibt keinen Self-Service-Pfad zum Aktivieren dieser Kennzeichnungen.

 Beachten Sie die folgenden Informationen: